TheCarsonWest/TheCarsonWest.github.io/test/content/APUSH ID.md

 ## Who:
 * **Union:**  General George Meade and the Army of the Potomac
-* **Confederate:** General Robert E. Lee and the Army of Northern [Virginia](./../virginia/)
+* **Confederate:** General Robert E. Lee and the Army of Northern [[Virginia]]

 ## What:

-A pivotal battle of the American Civil War fought in Gettysburg, [Pennsylvania](./../pennsylvania/).
+A pivotal battle of the American Civil War fought in Gettysburg, [[Pennsylvania]].
 It involved three days of intense fighting between Union and Confederate forces.
 The battle culminated in a decisive Union victory, marking a turning point in the war.

 ## Impact: Why Significant?:
 * **Turning Point:**  The Battle of Gettysburg marked the beginning of the end for the Confederacy.
-It crippled Lee's army and forced him to retreat back to [Virginia](./../virginia/).
+It crippled Lee's army and forced him to retreat back to [[Virginia]].
 * **Union Momentum:** The victory boosted Union morale and strengthened the resolve to continue the war.
 * **Increased Casualties:** Both sides suffered significant casualties, highlighting the immense human cost of the war.
-* **Lincoln's [Gettysburg Address](./../gettysburg-address/):** Delivered on November 19, 1863, Lincoln's famous speech redefined the purpose of the war as a fight for freedom and equality, solidifying the importance of the Union victory.
+* **Lincoln's [[Gettysburg Address]]:** Delivered on November 19, 1863, Lincoln's famous speech redefined the purpose of the war as a fight for freedom and equality, solidifying the importance of the Union victory.
 * **Strategic Significance:** Gettysburg stopped Lee's invasion of the North, preventing a major victory for the Confederates and ultimately leading to the Union's success.